Waterbury station: Station layout

 The current station is a large platform near the old one, a 1909 brick edifice known for its distinctive clock tower and which is the focal point of Waterbury's skyline.
 The old station is now the offices of the Republican-American, Waterbury's daily newspaper.
 The modern station has one high-level side platform to the east of the tracks long enough for one and a half train cars to receive and discharge passengers.
 The platform has a roof that covers it.
 A Metro-North siding is located just south of the station.
 The siding was once track one, directly adjacent to the old station.
 A section of the track was removed, and the parking lot built in its place.
 There is also a small coach yard to the west of the station.

 The station is owned and operated by the Connecticut Department of Transportation, but Metro-North is responsible for maintaining platform lighting as well as trash and snow removal.
 Parking is first-come, first-serve and operated by the city of Waterbury.

+As of 2024, the state plans to replace the existing platform and add a waiting room in the station building, with construction to take place from 2025 to 2027.